gbxyz/draft-ietf-regext-rdap-referrals/draft-ietf-regext-rdap-referrals.md

 # RDAP Referral Response

-If the object specified in the request exists, a single link of the appropriate type exists, and the client is authorised to perform the request, the server response **MUST** have an HTTP status code of 301 or 302, and include an HTTP `Location` header field, whose value contains the URL of the linked resource.
+If the object specified in the request exists, a single appropriate link exists, and the client is authorised to perform the request, the server response **MUST** have an HTTP status code of 301 or 302, and include an HTTP `Location` header field, whose value contains the URL of the linked resource.

 When an RDAP server holds in its datastore more than one relationship type for an object, a scenario that is possible but not common, only one of the URLs